proofcert/fpccheck/README.md

 FPCcheck
 ========

-A prototype checker that uses foundational proof certificates (FPCs) to guide proof search.
-It accepts intuitionistic specifications written as logic programs.
-Internally, it uses a focused sequent calculus for the logic of choice.
+A prototype checker that uses foundational proof certificates (FPCs) to define small outline proofs of lemmas that require simple inductions and previously proved lemma.
+These definitions are given as intuitionistic specifications written as logic programs using least fixed point definitions.
+A focused sequent calculus is used to structure the search used in the proof checker.

 Installation
 ------------